wilfcs/WILF-DSA-Interviews/recursion.md

         }

         for(int i=idx; i<candidates.size(); i++){
-            if(i>idx && candidates[i]==candidates[i-1]) continue;
+            // Skip duplicates to avoid duplicate combinations if(i>idx && candidates[i]==candidates[i-1]) continue;
-            if(candidates[i]>target) break;
+            // If the current candidate is greater than the target, break the loop.
+This will optimize the code more if(candidates[i]>target) break;

-            temp.push_back(candidates[i]);
+            // Include the current candidate in the temporary combination temp.push_back(candidates[i]);
-            helper(candidates, target, temp, sum+candidates[i], i+1);
+            // Recursively call the helper function with updated parameters helper(candidates, target, temp, sum+candidates[i], i+1);
-            temp.pop_back();
+            // Remove the last added element to backtrack and explore other combinations temp.pop_back();

             // helper(candidates, target, temp, sum, idx+1); -> we will not include this line like the previous solution. reason given below.
         }